Information for all applicants

 All applicants are strongly encouraged to express interest in all internal fellowships for which they are eligible by checking the appropriate boxes on the application form; the departmental Graduate Admissions and Awards Committee then selects nominees for consideration by the Graduate School.

 UConn presently has three internal graduate fellowship programs; You can learn more about these fellowships here:

 - the Crandall Fellowship for MS applicants

 Applicants are also encouraged to pursue outside fellowship support, such as National Science Foundation Graduate Research Fellowships (NSF GRFP).

-All admitted applicants are offered a Graduate Assistantship, usually in the form of a Teaching Assistantship.
+All admitted applicants are offered an academic-year Graduate Assistantship (GA), usually in the form of a Teaching Assistantship (TA).
 These awards include a stipend, a full tuition waiver, a partial fee waiver, and eligibility for highly subsidized health and dental insurance.
-Applicants may also be awarded a Research Assistantship, typically to conduct grant-sponsored research in the lab of their major advisor.
+Applicants may also be awarded a Research Assistantship (RA), typically to conduct grant-sponsored research in the lab of their major advisor.
 Graduate Assistants belong to the Graduate Employee Union.